 German yields rise as GDP data confirms euro zone recovery bets

-LONDON Aug 14 (Reuters) - German government bond yields hit their highest levels in seven weeks on Wednesday as growth data out of Germany and France confirmed expectations that the euro zone is recovering from recession.
+LONDON Aug 14 (Reuters) - German bond yields hit their highest levels since late June on Wednesday as growth data out of Germany and France confirmed expectations that the euro zone is recovering from recession.

 The German economy grew by 0.7 percent in the second quarter of 2013, its largest expansion in more than a year, and France posted economic growth of 0.5 percent in the same period.

-The numbers from the euro zone's biggest and second largest economies overshot forecasts.
-They are followed by overall euro zone figures at 0900 GMT will show the currency bloc has moved out of recession.
+The numbers from the euro zone's biggest and second largest economies overshot forecasts and reinforced bets that data at 0900 GMT will show the currency bloc has moved out of recession.